Bamboo Airways to launch first ever Vietnam - Czech direct flight - VnExpress International

-After the newest carrier in Vietnamese skies received permission this week, the first flight connecting Hanoi and Prague will take off on March 29, cutting traveling time between Vietnam and the Czech Republic to 11 hours, Bamboo Airways said in a statement.
+After the newest carrier in Vietnamese skies received permission from the Civil Aviation Authority of Vietnam (CAAV) this week, the first flight connecting Hanoi and Prague will take off on March 29, said Truong Phuong Thanh, Deputy General Director of Bamboo Airways.

-Currently, there is no airline from either country that operates direct flights between Vietnam and the Czech Republic.
-Passengers travelling between the two countries have to transit through at least one European city like London, Stockholm, Zurich and Amsterdam or in Dubai.
-This takes 14 to 19 hours.

 The Hanoi-Prague direct air route using Boeing 787 Dreamliner aircraft will operate two flights a week.